 If the actual growth is above the long run trend rate, then it implies that demand is exceeding the growth of productive capacity.
 In this case, we tend to get inflation and a worsening of the current account.
 This inflationary growth tends to be unsustainable and is often followed by an economic downturn.

-Economic Growth Well Below the Long Run Trend Rate
+Economic Growth below the Long Run Trend Rate

 The prolonged recession of 2008-12 caused GDP growth to fall well below the long run trend rate.
 (What is the UK’s output gap?)